Andrew Allen (singer)

 Andrew Allen (born 6 May 1981) is a Canadian singer-songwriter from Vernon, British Columbia.
-He is signed to Sony/ATV and has released five top ten singles, and written and recorded many others, including Where Did We Go? with Carly Rae Jepsen.
-He also records covers and posts them on YouTube.
+Signed to Sony/ATV, he has achieved success with top-ten singles on the Canadian Adult Contemporary charts, including "Loving You Tonight".
+He has also collaborated with other artists, including recording the song "Where Did We Go?" with Carly Rae Jepsen.
+Additionally, Allen records cover songs on his official YouTube channel.

 Background

 Raised in British Columbia's Okanagan Valley, his acoustic pop/rock music is inspired by artists like Jason Mraz and Jack Johnson.

 Career

-Andrew Allen scored his first hit in 2009, when I Wanna Be Your Christmas cracked the Top Ten in his native Canada.
-He was honored as the feature performer for the Sochi 2014 hand off finale on the internationally broadcast Closing Ceremony of the 2010 Paralympic Winter Games held at Whistler, British Columbia.
-Allen continued building an international profile in 2010, and released his biggest single Loving You Tonight, which sold more than 100,000 copies worldwide, was featured on the Gold Selling NOW 37, hit #6 on the Canadian charts for 22 weeks in a row and #30 on the US Hot AC charts, and got him a record deal with Epic after spending much of that year on the road.
-Because of the song's attention, Allen had the opportunity to perform with some of the world's biggest artists like Bruno Mars, One Republic, The Barenaked Ladies, Train, Matt Nathanson, Joshua Radin, Andy Grammer, The Script, Nick Carter, Kris Allen, Carly Rae Jepsen and many others.

-Loving You Tonight was also featured on the soundtrack of Abduction starring Taylor Lautner.
+Allen had his first hit in 2009, when "I Wanna Be Your Christmas" reached the top ten in his native Canada.
+He was the feature performer for the Sochi 2014 hand off finale on the internationally broadcast closing ceremony of the 2010 Paralympic Winter Games held at Whistler, British Columbia.
+In 2010, Allen released his biggest single "Loving You Tonight", which sold more than 100,000 copies worldwide, and was featured on the Gold Selling NOW 37.
+He signed a record deal with Epic Records after spending much of that year on the road.
+"Loving You Tonight" was also featured on the soundtrack of the film Abduction starring Taylor Lautner.